Havelock Wilson

-Joseph Havelock Wilson (16 August 1859 – 16 April 1929), commonly known as Havelock Wilson or J. Havelock Wilson, was a British trade union leader, Liberal Party politician, and campaigner for the rights of merchant seamen.
+Joseph Havelock Wilson MP (16 August 1859 – 16 April 1929), commonly known as Havelock Wilson or J. Havelock Wilson, was a British trade union leader, Liberal Party politician, and campaigner for the rights of merchant seamen.

 Early life

 He was born in Sunderland and went to sea as a boy, serving somewhere between 10 and 14 years at sea.
 In 1879 whilst still a seaman he married Jane Ann Watham at Sunderland.
 In 1882 he opened a "Temperance Hotel" in Sunderland settling down to life ashore at the age of 24.

 Political and trade union activities

 He became involved in a local seamen's union established in Sunderland in 1879 and had become its president by 1885.
 Wilson pursued a policy of attempting to build branches in nearby ports, which met with some success but led to disagreements within the leadership.
 In 1887, Wilson broke with the Sunderland union to establish his own National Sailors' & Firemen's Union, which was committed to a policy of expansion.
 Wilson remained president of the union until his death.

 Wilson rose to prominence in the late 1880s, on the back of the success of his union and his involvement in various strikes, including the London dock strike of 1889.

 Wilson's first electoral contest was at a by-election in Bristol East in 1890, at which he did poorly.
 He won his second contest, at Middlesbrough in 1892, in which he stood as an independent labour candidate in opposition to a Gladstonian Liberal, and a Liberal Unionist.